 Meningitis is an infection of the membranes that surround the brain and spinal cord.
-Many different viruses can cause viral meningitis, sometimes referred to as aseptic meningitis.
+Many different viruses can cause Viral Meningitis.
+Viral Meningitis is also known as aseptic meningitis.

-Viral meningitis is caused by a number of different viruses, many of which are transmitted through the respiratory route by coughing and sneezing, or shed in the stool and spread through fecal-oral contamination.
-Viral meningitis can also arise as a complication of many common viral disorders like chickenpox or certain diarrheal illnesses.
+Viral meningitis is caused by a number of different viruses, many of which are transmitted through the respiratory route by coughing or sneezing.
+The virus can also be shed in the feces of an infected person and spread through the fecal-oral route.
+Viral Meningitis can also arise as a complication of many common viral disorders like chickenpox or certain diarrheal illnesses.

 - Severe headache